Rafa020/StockSwift-Sneaker-ApI/README.md

 </p>

 Sneaker Api created using the Sneaks-Api package.
-This api is great for practicing the implementation of backend in your frontend project.
+This api is great for practicing the implementation of backend in your frontend project. v2.0 will have major improvements and more features

 # Installation: